shivamgoel0064/shivamgoel0064/README.md

 Welcome to my portfolio!

 ## About Me
-I'm a **Java Developer** and tech enthusiast from Delhi NCR, India, with 2.5 years of experience in designing and developing robust, scalable web applications.
-My expertise lies in **Java**, **Spring Boot**, and **Microservices**.
-A self-taught developer, I constantly strive to learn and grow, developing new skills along the way.
-With strong fundamentals in programming and practical hands-on experience, I enjoy tackling challenges and building innovative solutions.
+I am a passionate **Java Developer** and tech enthusiast based in Delhi NCR, India, with over 2.5 years of experience in building robust and scalable web applications.
+My core expertise lies in **Java**, **Spring Boot**, and **Microservices**, with a solid foundation in programming principles and design patterns.
+As a self-taught developer, I am committed to continuous learning, constantly expanding my skill set to stay at the forefront of technology.
+I thrive on solving complex challenges and enjoy crafting innovative solutions that make an impact.

 ## 🚀 Skills
 I have worked with a variety of technologies, but I am most confident with: